-The local bus system mainly connects the city center of Ohrid with surrounding neighborhoods and nearby towns like Struga and some villages along the lake.
+The local bus system mainly links the city center of Ohrid with surrounding neighborhoods and nearby towns like Struga and some villages along the lake.
 It is a cost-effective way to travel short to medium distances if you are not in a hurry.
 Buses are generally older but functional.

 Cash to driver